garyfleming/solitude-jekyll/_drafts/hateoas-patterns.md

 ... more formally focus on patterns for hypermedia controls within hateoas

 Simple referential navigation... not sure this is really that interesting in an API context Exploring hierarchy...
-Proceding through tree-like hierarchy to go into more detail between related entities Exploring abstraction... like hierarchy but for a single large entity.
+Proceeding through tree-like hierarchy to go into more detail between related entities Exploring abstraction... like hierarchy but for a single large entity.
 Search... mechanisms for exploring a dataset
 Paging... obvious.
 Complicated filtering/searching combined.